animal-tree/Writing-stuff-2/Theories/Magic-Smartwatch-Probabilities.md

   - I think these "heads" are just going up and down in an independent concealed dimension and oriented in variable "polarity" ways perpendicular to velocity.
 - The wristwatch just visually literalizes the math of that.
   - It can also be described as a vibrating compass and/or $\theta_\omega$ can be replaced with a simple harmonic oscillator ($\frac{\partial^2 \alpha}{\partial t^2}$ $\propto$ $-f \alpha$, where $\alpha$ denotes the probability-dimension magnitude).
-- However, with these non-wristwatch descriptions the polarity-dimension magnitude (the length and outward vs. inward facing direction of your thumb) is no longer intrinsically tied to $\alpha$ the way it's expected to be in EM waves.
+- However, with these non-wristwatch descriptions the polarity-dimension magnitude (the length of your thumb) is no longer intrinsically tied to $\alpha$ the way it's expected to be in EM waves (outward vs. inward facing direction of your thumb).